 Testing sensitivity for your home camera

-- From the Blink app main screen, tap Settings above the camera thumbnail.
+- From the Blink app main screen, tap Settings above the camera thumbnail and then Motion Settings.

-- Scroll down to Sensitivity and move the slider two or three points to the left towards L, for Low.
+- Then select Motion Sensitivity and move the slider two or three points to the left towards L, for Low.
 Tap Save to save this setting and walk out of the frame of view of this camera.